KXTX-TV: Aborted sale to Pappas Telecasting

 In July 2000, Southwest Sports Group announced it would sell KXTX-TV to California-based Pappas Telecasting Companies for $85.55 million.
 The deal also included Southwest Sports paying $1 million to acquire the station outright from CBN.
 The transaction also brought to light some of the conditions under which CBN had outsourced station operations since 1994, notably that the station had to air The 700 Club at 8 a.m. daily and that it had to be programmed in English until May 31, 2001.
 Robertson had founded the Christian Coalition of America, which advocated that English should be the official language of the United States.

 The English-language clause was particularly pertinent given Pappas's programming plans for channel 39.
 The station would broadcast a new network, Azteca América, being formed as a joint venture of Pappas and TV Azteca of Mexico.
 The KXTX studios on Harry Hines Boulevard would become Azteca América's network operations center; the network was planned to debut in June 2001.
 Work had progressed far enough that the Azteca América logo was emblazoned on a satellite dish at the site.

-Even though the FCC approved of the deal in November 2000, Pappas's plans to launch Azteca América ran into a series of difficulties, primarily economic.
+Even though the FCC approved the deal in November 2000, Pappas's plans to launch Azteca América ran into a series of difficulties, primarily economic.
 Pappas also had an unfinished deal to acquire KDBC-TV in El Paso, which lingered, and walked away from a transaction to acquire KZTV in Corpus Christi and KVTV in Laredo.
 These stations were all CBS affiliates; in El Paso, national advertisers shied away from KDBC because they were not sure if it was going to switch from English to Spanish, while KZTV had a CBS affiliation agreement that extended until 2007, impeding any change in network.
 The network also suffered in its station acquisition strategy.
 Rival Univision purchased USA Broadcasting, taking with it major-market stations that could have aided its national reach; meanwhile, Azteca América walked away from a deal to buy WSAH in the New York City market.
 This reduced coverage caused analysts to be skeptical of the network's acceptance among national advertisers.
 Additionally, economic conditions soured, jeopardizing the high-yield debt market where the network was to have raised $300 million.

 In late May 2001, the Pappas acquisition fell through, and Hicks began looking for another buyer.